 Muffin tins, including mini muffin tins or silicone muffin tins, work similarly to ice cube trays.
 Once frozen, the portions can be transferred to a plastic freezer bag or plastic container with a lid.

 Plastic Freezer Bags

-Plastic freezer bags, especially the gallon size, allow you to freeze multiple portions of baby food without taking up a lot of space in the freezer.
+Plastic freezer bags (such as Ziploc bags), especially the gallon size, allow you to freeze multiple portions of baby food without taking up a lot of space in the freezer.
 If you store baby food in plastic freezer bags, label them clearly with the type of food and the date.
 You do not have to thaw the entire bag at once.
 Simply remove the portions you need and keep the rest in the freezer.

 If you do not have ice cube trays, you can freeze portions of baby food on a cookie sheet.
 Line the sheet with wax or parchment paper.
 Fill a plastic bag with the puree and cut off one corner of the bag.
 Squeeze mounds of puree onto the cookie sheet, then place it in the freezer.
 When frozen, transfer the mounds to a plastic freezer bag.

 You can also buy special containers designed for freezing baby food.
 A few of the more popular products include: